Is reverse osmosis water bad for you?

 That includes a five year warranty and taxes!

 As far as yearly maintenance goes, you’ll spend $98 for the four-stage and $100 for the five-stage.
 These are negligible costs in light of the savings you experience compared to buying bottled water.
+Also, check our article about water softener system maintenance if you’re interested in maintaining your water softener.

 Is Drinking Reverse Osmosis Water Bad For You? — Conclusion